SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 #### Option 6 - Update tenant password

-The password updated using this option acts as a password for the administrators of both the tenants, that is, **admin** user of the 'edge' tenant and **edgeadmin** user of the management tenant.
+The password updated using this option acts as the password for the administrators of both the tenants, that is, **admin** user of the 'edge' tenant and **edgeadmin** user of the management tenant.
 Using these credentials, the administrators can log in to the respective tenant through a web browser.

 `* Enter new tenant admin password:`